 AHS has not only served as a guiding force behind building two animal shelters, but has been providing animal care and welfare services for all animals in Anderson County.
 Until January 2007, the Humane Society assisted the county government with animal control services.
 With the creation of Anderson Co.
 Animal Control, the county government handles all animal control issues.
 Now, the Humane Society can focus solely on animal welfare, adoption, education, and other programs for the community.

-Anderson Humane Society is a nonprofit society dedicated to serving the homeless and abandoned animal population of Anderson County Kentucky.
-AHS leads the community in elevating peoples' beliefs, attitudes and behaviors to enhance the quality of life for companion animals.
-We strive to grow AHS through growing participation from the community - increasing volunteers, donors and membership; building and maintaining a spacious, modern facility; and implementing and sustaining community-wide educational programs regarding pet care, humane treatment, low-cost spay/neuter, vaccination and licensing opportunities and the cost of unwanted and homeless animals.
+Anderson Humane Society (AHS) is a non-profit society dedicated to serving the homeless and abandoned animal population of Anderson County, Kentucky.
+AHS leads the community in elevating people’s belief, attitude and behavior to enhance the quality of life for companion animals.
+We strive to grow AHS through active participation from the community including, but not limited to: volunteer work, donors, membership, building and maintaining our facility and implementing community educational programs.

 The Anderson Humane Society is a private and independent organization formed under Section 501(c)(3) of the IRS.
 Its funding comes almost entirely from tax-deductible donations and fundraising events.
 The Society’s activities and affairs are governed by a nine-member Board of Directors who are elected annually.

 The Adoption Center is next door to Anderson County Animal Control, which accepts abandoned and stray animals.
 After a 7 day holding period, the animals at Animal Control are eligible for transfer to the Adoption Center as space permits.
 Animals awaiting transfer are available for adoption though they will not be ready for their new homes until they are transferred and have seen the veterinarian.